 - Laser Sintering Machine (DTM)

-The PEC computer laboratory is equipped with two SGI (IRIX 6.5) workstations and several Pentium II, Pentium III, and Xeon workstations running Linux and Windows 2000.
+The PEC computer laboratory is equipped with several workstations used for modeling and simulation.
 In-house research codes and many polymer-related commercial CAE software packages, including COMSOL, PAM-RTM, C-MOLD, CADMOULD, CADPRESS, and Moldflow, are available for educational and research purposes.
 The commercial compression molding software, CADPRESS, was originally developed at the center.

 Printing prototypes in the Selective Laser Sintering machine is available for students and faculty at the University of Wisconsin-Madison.
 For more information, follow the link below.